Jenkins integration guide

 image.png

-The log "Final status: PASSED" in this example shows the test result in Autify Nexus.
-"PASSED" means the test result was successful.
-"FAILED" is shown if the test result failed.
+The sample log "Final status: PASSED" indicates the test result in Autify Nexus.
+"PASSED" means the test succeeded.
+If the test fails, it is displayed as "FAILED".

-The log "Finished: SUCCESS" should be displayed at the final line in the log.
-This indicates that the job successfully finished without errors when communicating with the Autify Nexus API.
-Note that this status does not indicate that the test result in Autify Nexus was a success.
+The log "Finished: SUCCESS" appears on the last line of the log.
+This indicates the job finished without errors when communicating with the Autify Nexus API.
+Note that this status does not indicate whether the test result in Autify Nexus succeeded.

 image.png